 Switch to a refillable water bottle and skip soda

 Water that comes out of the tap is free.
-But Americans spend between $10 and $15 per month on bottled water, according to a Consumer Reports survey.
+But according to EarthDay.org, the average American buys an average of 167 disposable plastic water bottles, costing $266 a year.
 If you got a refillable, reusable water bottle and filled it from the tap, you would save not only money but trash from cluttering up landfills.

 Pack your lunch

-Americans spend $228 per month on food consumed away from home.
+The average American household spent $252 per month on food consumed away from home.
 I’m sure those living in big cities spend way more.
-Even if only half of that is spent on lunches, that’s more than $100 per month.
-If you started to pack your lunch, you would incur some grocery costs in buying what you need to make lunch, but by bringing your lunch, you would save more than $1,000 a year.
+Even if only half of that is spent on lunches, that’s more than $125 per month.
+If you started to pack your lunch, you would incur some grocery costs in buying what you need to make lunch, but by bringing your lunch, you would save more than $1,500 a year.
 Also, with the kids going back to school, you have the potential to save even more by packing their lunches, too.

 Switch your cellphone provider